Sportfive: History

 In 2015, following the acquisition of the remaining shares of WSG by the Lagardère Group, all sports marketing agencies within the group, including Sportfive, WSG, IEC in Sports, Sports Marketing and Management (SMAM) and Lagardère Unlimited Inc. were integrated into Lagardère Sports and Entertainment and renamed Lagardère Sports S.A.S.

 In May 2020, the agency was rebranded back to Sportfive following its takeover by H.I.G.
 Europe, an arm of the international private equity and asset management firm H.I.G.
 Capital.
 H.I.G. acquired a 75.1% stake in the business in April 2020, and the remaining shares in July 2021.
 The rebranding to Sportfive followed the restructuring of the agency's global leadership team.
 The executive committee included Stefan Felsing, Philipp Hasenbein, and Robert Müller von Vultejus, respectively former executives at Sportfive and Lagardère Sports.
 That same year, Sportfive founded its own esports division.
 Since 2022, there has been a cooperation with the global esports organization Gen.G.
 Following this, Sportfive signed a cooperation deal with Ampverse, as well as being appointed as the official sales agency of Fnatic for global partnerships.

 In Spring 2022, Sportfive launched its own creator collective called SQVAD with a focus on esports and gaming, but also other lifestyle themes like fashion and music.
 Among the subsidiaries of SQVAD are the event management company Event Knowledge Services (EKS), the creative agency Brave and the German-based esports agency Build a Rocket, which Sportfive had previously acquired in 2021.

 In May 2022, Sportfive announced the acquisition of brand-focused marketing agency Wolfe Solutions.
 As part of the acquisition, Wolfe Solutions was rebranded under the Sportfive banner and integrated into the organization, in addition to Sportfive expanding its operations in the US by retaining Wolfe Solutions' Columbia and South Carolina offices.

 In March 2023, Sportfive was tapped by Concacaf to lead their digital marketing services for national teams competitions, including the Gold Cup, W Gold Cup, Nations League, and more.

 In 2023, Sportfive appointed former CEO of WSG O’Brien as president of the agency's Asia–Pacific division.
 The same year, Sportfive and Dojo founded the joint venture Dravt, an agency for pop culture in the sports business.
 In November 2023, CONMEBOL brought on Sportfive to handle Copa América's digital marketing across all languages and iterations of the tournament.

+In 2024, Sportfive, together with football advisor Marc Kosicke, founded the agency ProjectFive, which publicly represents athletes and sports personalities such as Jürgen Klopp.
+Over the course of 2025, Sportfive expanded its business into Italy and Switzerland.